Ciro Galeno, Jr. | Executive Director

 Erin M. Urban | Founding Director

-Erin Urban is the founding Executive Director of the Noble Maritime Collection.
+Erin Urban is the founder of the Noble Maritime Collection.
 A graduate of Lake Forest College, she has over 30 years of experience in arts administration.

 She organized and oversaw the Noble Crew, the volunteer corps that worked on the adaptive reuse of the museum's home, a National Historic Landmark and former dormitory for mariners at Sailors' Snug Harbor.
 She is also overseeing the Crew’s work restoring at Robbins Reef lighthouse.
-Urban oversees the ongoing cataloging of the museum's collection and researches and designs its major exhibitions.
-She has written five books, most recently Perspective: Robbins Reef.
+She has written five books, including Hulls and Hulks in the Tide of Time: The Life and Work of John A. Noble and, most recently, Perspective: Robbins Reef.

 Board of Trustees